Bonn93/hipchat-docker-infra/README.md

 ### Postgres + PGPool
 * 3x Postgres 9.5 Instances ( 1 Master, 2 Slaves )
-* 1x PGPool Monitor
+* 2x PGPool with Watchdog

 ### HAProxy + KeepAlived
 * Singular Instance for now

 # Next Steps
 * Deploy the HipChat 3.1.1+ .OVA
-* Using the hipchat cli ( hipchat network -opts ) configure your ip addresses, gateways, dns etc
+* Configure your HCDC Nodes with IPs from the HAProxy.cfg
 * Using the Web UI Setup wizard, configure the Postgres service, then Redis and NFS using the IP address from your workstation after a successful compose
 * Using the hipchat datacenter cli - Configure your instance using a config.json, restart the instance and reboot.
 On reboot, perform the hipchat datacenter selfcheck
 * Official Atlassion doco for these steps here: https://confluence.atlassian.com/hipchatdc3/configure-hipchat-data-center-nodes-909770912.html